 Introduction to hypothesis formation and testing.
 The role of probability in statistical inference.
 Test selection for parametric and non-parametric data.
 Data analysis using inferential statistical tests.
 Type I and Type II errors.

-Introduction to: data entry in SPSS; use of SPSS to summarise data in tables and graphs; use of SPSS to perform descriptive and inferential statistical analysis
+Introduction to statistical software for date entry; to summarise data in tables and graphs; use of statistical software to perfom descriptive and inferential statistical analysis.

 Introduction to ethical considerations and implications with reference to the British Psychological Society Guidelines